-I often say that Bengali cuisine is not just about fish, meat and chicken.
-It is much more than that with a plethora of vegetables like Ol or Jimikand, Thor or Banana Stem, Mocha or Banana Blossom, a variety of Gourds and many more.
-We start our meals with a choice of shak or leafy vegetables, ranging from palong (spinach), pui (Malabar spinach) to laal shak (red amaranth) and kochu shak (tapioca leaves).
+I often say that Bengali cuisine is not just about fish, meat, and chicken.
+It is much more than that with a plethora of vegetables like Ol or Jimikand, Thor or Banana Stem, Mocha or Banana Blossom, a variety of Gourds, and many more.
+We start our meals with a choice of shak or leafy vegetables, ranging from palong (spinach), pui (Malabar spinach) laal shak (red amaranth) and kochu shak (tapioca leaves).

-We often move ahead with a serving of daal or lentil which is often accompanied by a bhaja or fried vegetable like potato, aubergine, pointed gourd, okra or even coconut.
-In the end, we would often finish our meals with chutney or partly sweet and partly tangy side dish often made of season fruits or vegetables like green mangoes or jujube in summer and tomatoes, dates and mango leather in winters.
+We often move ahead with a serving of daal or lentil which is often accompanied by a bhaja or fried vegetable like potato, aubergine, pointed gourd, okra, or even coconut.
+In the end, we would often finish our meals with chutney or a partly sweet and partly tangy side dish often made of seasonal fruits or vegetables like green mangoes or jujube in summer and tomatoes, dates and mango leather in winter.